Allocating Days to Customer Channels: Best Practices & Guide

 Proper management and allocation of balance days ensure seamless, uninterrupted service for your customers.

-You can extend a channel's active period by transferring days from your account balance.
+You can extend a channel's active period by transferring days from .
 For example:

 Allocate any desired number of days to a channel, thus extending its active status for the period you need.

-You can do this through the interface, but we advise you to automate this process using our API endpoint:
+You can do this through , but we advise you to automate this process using our :

 parameter is mandatory but customizable, assisting you in tracking extensions easily on your Billing History page.